Smorgan05/YoutubeResearch_public/README.md

 * From that I took a look at reddit to identify a number of youtube channels and begin pulling data.
 This is an ongoing effort.
   *  Note: Much of the code is AI generated from Microsoft CoPilot with analysis by ChatGPT
+  *  Note: I have cleaned up the repository from the private version and scrubbed the API key used for the research